All Episodes

 Don't anybody misquote me.

-At any rate, uh let's see Oh, one more.
+At any rate, let's see.

-Remember General General Honore from uh Katrina?
+Remember, General Honoré from Katrina?

-Russell Honore, he's not retired, he was on CNN this morning.
+He was on CNN this morning.

 Carol Costello spoke with him.

-She said, General Honore, I went to New Orleans when you were there, and one of your guys pointed a gun at the crowd, and you yelled at him.
+She said, General Honoré, I went to New Orleans when you were there, and one of your guys pointed a gun at the crowd, and you yelled at him.

-You said, Do not point your weapon, put it down.
+You said, do not point your weapon.

 And I was impressed by that, General.